getsentry/zeus-cli/README.md

 ### Upload

-This uploads build artifacts to Zeus for processing or storage.
+This uploads a build artifact for processing or storage.

 ```
-zeus-ci upload <file> [type]
+zeus-ci upload <file>

 Positionals:
   file  Path to the artifact                                 [string] [required]
-  type  Mime type of the file to upload                                 [string]

 Options:
+  -t, --type     Mime type of the file to upload                        [string]
   -v, --version  Show version number                                   [boolean]
   -h, --help     Show help                                             [boolean]
 ```